pabtomas/dotfiles/navy/doc/09_datasource.md

     source: datasources/message.yaml
     id: message
     ```
     The `datasources/message.yaml` YAML file will be loaded as Datasource object.
-You can refer this Datasource as the `$message` variable into your GO templates.
+You can refer this Datasource as the `$message` variable into your Golang templates.
 It will be visible into all your Requests & Commands.
     - Here an exemple of the YAML file content used by the Datasource object shown above:
     ```yaml
     ---